CharanCodeCraft/Notes/Web_Dev/Backend/django.md

 * and we can also add default values to our models like this `date_posted = models.DateTimeField(default=timezone.now)`
 * so to import default user model we use `from django.contrib.auth.models import User` which contains user model
 * we have concept of foreign key which is like relation between two models of one to many relation like this `author = models.ForeignKey(User, on_delete=models.CASCADE)`
-* after creating models we need to migrate them to database by running `python manage.py makemigrations` and then `python manage.py migrate`
+* after creating models we need to migrate them to database by running `python manage.py makemigrations` and then `python manage.py migrate``pip install django-crispy-forms`
 * to see actual sql query we use `python manage.py sqlmigrate blog 0001_initial`
 * to query database we can use `python manage.py shell` and then `from blog.models import Post` and then `Post.objects.all()`
 * we can also query directly in python file by importing the model